WoonchanCho/jsxnat/README.md

 # JsXnat

 `JsXnat` provides a higher-level JavaScript wrapper around XNAT's rest API.
-This library tries to be isomporphic, so most of the functionality works in both Node.js and Broswer environment.
+This library tries to be isomporphic, so most of the functionality works in both Node.js and Broswer environments.

 ## Install